Death Capital in the Public Service

 The gross remuneration taken into account includes the following elements:

-If the staff member was on leave for health reasons or on parental leave at the time of his death, the amount of the death benefit shall be calculated on the basis of the annual index salary that he would have received had he been in employment.
+If the staff member was on leave for health reasons or on parental leave at the time of his death, the amount of the death benefit shall be calculated on the basis of the annual index salary that he would have received if he had been in employment.

 The amount of death benefit is tripled where the employee's death occurs as a result of any of the following: